goncalovelosa/ilv-i/README.md

 **note** :remember to set/update the environment variables before running this command

-- `npm run deploy:goerli` to deploy the contract to the Goerli testnet and output the contract addresses
+- `npm run deploy:sepolia` to deploy the contract to the sepolia testnet and output the contract addresses
-- 'npm run mint:goerli' to mint tokens to an account
+- 'npm run mint:sepolia' to mint tokens to an account
-- `npm run backup:goerli` to set the backup address for the an account
+- `npm run backup:sepolia` to set the backup address for the an account
-- `npm run blacklist:goerli` to blacklist an account
-- `npm run isBlacklisted:goerli` to check if an account is blacklisted
+- `npm run isBlacklisted:sepolia` to check if an account is blacklisted
-- `npm run emergencyTransfer:goerli` to execute an emergency transfer, outputting offline signature data and the transaction hash
+- `npm run emergencyTransfer:sepolia` to execute an emergency transfer, outputting offline signature data and the transaction hash

 **Note**: Please update the scripts accounts (manually for now) to use accordingly, and in the case of the `emergencyTransfer` also update the offline signing details.